MIDI: Synthesis and sampling

-Computers can use software to generate sounds, which are then passed through a digital-to-analog converter (DAC) to a power amplifier and loudspeaker system.
-The number of sounds that can be played simultaneously (the polyphony) is dependent on the power of the computer's CPU, as are the sample rate and bit depth of playback, which directly affect the quality of the sound.
+Computers can use software to generate sounds, which then pass through a digital-to-analog converter (DAC) to a power amplifier and loudspeaker system.
+The number of sounds that can be played simultaneously (the polyphony) is dependent on the power of the computer's CPU, as are the sample rate and bit depth of playback, which directly affect sound quality.
 Synthesizers implemented in software are subject to timing issues that are not necessarily present with hardware instruments, whose dedicated operating systems are not subject to interruption from background tasks as desktop operating systems are.
 These timing issues can cause synchronization problems, and clicks and pops when sample playback is interrupted.
 Software synthesizers also may exhibit additional latency in their sound generation.

 The roots of software synthesis go back as far as the 1950s, when Max Mathews of Bell Labs wrote the MUSIC-N programming language, which was capable of non-real-time sound generation.
 Reality, by Dave Smith's Seer Systems was an early synthesizer that ran directly on a host computer's CPU.
 Reality achieved a low latency through tight driver integration, and therefore could run only on Creative Labs soundcards.
 Syntauri Corporation's Alpha Syntauri was another early software-based synthesizer.
 It ran on the Apple IIe computer and used a combination of software and the computer's hardware to produce additive synthesis.
 Some systems use dedicated hardware to reduce the load on the host CPU, as with Symbolic Sound Corporation's Kyma System, and the Creamware/Sonic Core Pulsar/SCOPE systems, which power an entire recording studio's worth of instruments, effect units, and mixers.
 The ability to construct full MIDI arrangements entirely in computer software allows a composer to render a finalized result directly as an audio file.